Farid-Karimi/Mars-Rover/README.md

 This approach can be extended to more complex scenarios, such as:
 - Multi-agent systems with multiple rovers.
 - Dynamic environments with moving obstacles.
-- Advanced pathfinding algorithms (e.g., A* or Dijkstra's).